geode-sdk/docs/tutorials/buttons.md

     auto spr = ButtonSprite::create("Hi mom!");

-    // Create methods other than createWithNode requires giving the sprite as a string in the first parameter, this is why we should use this for our ButtonSprite. auto btn = Button::createWithNode(
+    // Create methods other than createWithNode require the sprite to be specified by its string name in the first parameter, so we should use this one for our ButtonSprite, which as the name implies, creates the button with a node (CCNode). auto btn = Button::createWithNode(
         spr,
         nullptr